 By creating joyful and uplifting environments, Ghandour removes the fear and stigma often related to childbirth, and looks after new mothers after they’ve given birth in order to deal with lasting issues of postpartum depression, nursing, attachment, and more.
 She also created yApparel in 2014, a popular online destination for fitness apparel in the UAE.

-Actress and humanitarian Hend Sabri had a monumental year.
-She just wrapped shooting for Noura Tahlam, a Tunisian film based on the true story of a woman’s suffering as a result of the public detention of her husband.
-She has upcoming roles in Al-Mamar, which tackles a difficult period in Egyptian history during the War of Attrition, and she just got cast in El-Feel el-Azraa 2.
+2018 was a monumental year for actress and humanitarian Hend Sabri.
+She wrapped shooting for Noura Tahlam, a Tunisian film based on the true story of a woman’s suffering as a result of the public detention of her husband.
+She has upcoming roles in Al-Mamar, which tackles a difficult period in Egyptian history during the War of Attrition, and recently got cast in El-Feel el-Azraa 2.

 As if she wasn’t already busy enough balancing work and family life, she is also a brand ambassador for IWC watches, the face of Garnier in the Middle East, and a Goodwill Ambassador for the UN ‘World Food Programme’.
 We are constantly inspired by her work ethic, extraordinary acting talent, and advocacy for women’s rights issues.
-Earlier this year, we had the pleasure of interviewing Sabri about being named the number one actress in the Middle East by Forbes magazine, her feminist beliefs, and more, which you can read on our Arabic sister title here.
+Earlier this year, we had the pleasure of interviewing Sabri at SIHH in Geneva, which you can read here.

-This year, she was also tapped to be the face of the Tanween festival’s fashion exhibition at Ithra in Saudi Arabia.
+She was also tapped to be the face of the Tanween festival’s fashion exhibition at Ithra in Saudi Arabia in 2018.
 To her tremendous credit, Tamer has proven to be more than just a beautiful face.
 She has also used her elevated profile and platform to advocate for animal rights, and has called for an end to poaching in support of the documentary film, The War Against Poaching.

 Hayat Sindi is so ferociously brilliant that it’s almost intimidating to read down her list of accomplishments.
 With a PhD from Cambridge University, not only is she the Middle East’s leading biotechnologist, but she is also the first Saudi Muslim woman in the GCC to have a PhD in biotechnology – period.
 She was one of the first female members of the Shura Council, a formal advisory body to the king.
 She is also an advocate for science and technology in the Middle East, and founded Diagnostics For All, a NGO that provides medical care and diagnostic tools to the region’s most impoverished and remote areas.